asano-y/mobile-app-demo1/README.md

 to setup.

-`DIRNAME` is cordova project root directory.
+script makes `DIRNAME` directory, this is cordova project root directory.

 `URL` is webapp url used in app.